IMPORTANT End-of-the-Semester Information for Completion of Coursework

 FINAL EXAMINATION INFORMATION:

-Students may defer an exam ONLY in cases of acute illness or personal emergency.
+Students may defer an exam due to illness or personal emergency on the day of the exam.
 If you need to request a deferral, you must:

 Final grades are indeed final.
 Grades may be changed only in cases of clerical error or in the event that for some unusual reason the instructor needs to reevaluate the work of the entire class.
 Grades may not be recalculated on the basis of reexamination or the submission of additional or revised work.

 Please be advised that if you are on academic probation or SAP warning, incompletes or deferrals may have an impact on your academic standing.
-To discuss your probationary status, please contact the Dean of Studies Office at 212-854-2024.
-For more information, see the Dean of Studies webpage: http://barnard.edu/dos/academi
+To discuss your probationary status, please contact your Class Dean.

 We wish you all the best as you complete your work for the semester, and wish you a restful, restorative break.